A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Open Problems and Future Directions

 Cryptographic protocols achieve provable security via formal models (Dolev-Yao, universal composability).
 Agentic AI lacks analogous formal security models.
 Developing such models requires: (a) a formal language for specifying agent behavior and security properties; (b) a model of adversary capabilities in the agentic context; and (c) composition theorems allowing security proofs for complex multi-agent systems to be built from component proofs.
+A formal model that captures principal trust inversion (\secref{sec:background}) and proves invariants against it would address Gap 5 directly and provide the theoretical machinery needed for Gaps 2 and 3.